We are reviewing the feedback received and will publish more information in due course.

 Following a review of the current service, and the financial challenges facing the council, we consulted on proposals to change the way we provide support to individuals who are facing homelessness or who are homeless.

-The proposal is for the council to stop funding a dedicated homeless support service, and instead to provide support through the council’s existing public health services, where a wider number of people are eligible for support.
+The proposal was for the council to stop funding a dedicated homeless support service, and instead to provide support through the council’s existing public health services, where a wider number of people are eligible for support.

 Supporting documents that were part of the consultation (note: some sections are no longer applicable, as the consultation has now closed)